livingdocsIO/documentation/content/customising/advanced/editor-configuration/display-filter.md

   - shows a max of 1000 filter options
 - [`li-imatrics-nlp-tags`]({{< ref "/reference/document/metadata/plugins/li-imatrics-nlp-tags">}}) {{< added-in "release-2024-05" >}}
 - [`li-retresco`]({{< ref "/reference/document/metadata/plugins/li-retresco">}}) {{< added-in "release-2024-05" >}}
+  - To enable the Retresco display filter, modifications on your Retresco TMS instance might be necessary.
+For more details, please contact your Livingdocs Customer Solutions representative.

 A Metadata field is active as soon as you have set `config: { index: true }` for a [Metadata property]({{< ref "/reference/document/metadata/#configuration" >}}) and after reindexing all documents with `npx livingdocs-server elasticsearch-index --handle=li-documents -y`.